 Every patient is different, so this is difficult to answer precisely before your treatment begins.
 For the first year post-treatment, it will be recommended that you wear the retainer every night.
 Once the first year has passed and additional bone cells in the jaw are holding your teeth in their new positions better, you may only have to wear the retainer three to five nights per week.

-If you think that you would benefit from orthodontic treatment, Contact Us at Reddick Orthodontics to schedule an appointment today.
+If you think that you would benefit from orthodontic treatment, Contact Us at Melbourne Orthodontics to schedule an appointment today.